ABOUT OUR WORK

 Building Capacity

 Capacity-building in needed areas of agriculture, climate data, and education.
-A Native Climate Agriculture Fellow will work to identify climate needs of Native American farmers and ranchers.
-A Native Climate Data Fellow will enhances climate monitoring and data services on tribal lands.
-A Native Climate Teaching Fellow will create place-based climate modules for Native teachers.
+Our team’s Agriculture Fellow will work to identify information needs of Native American farmers and ranchers.
+A Data Fellow will enhance environmental monitoring and data services on tribal lands.
+A Teaching Fellow will create place-based education modules for Native teachers.

 ?